ysolomchenko/gdi-specification/specification/opamp_datamodel.md

-When an `AgentRemoteConfig.config.config_map` contains no `splunk.remote.config` entry, the agent MUST discard any previously accepted `splunk.remote.config` and restore all profiling settings represented by this schema to the values from the initial agent configuration established at startup.
+When an `AgentRemoteConfig.config.config_map` contains no `splunk.remote.config` entry, the agent MUST discard any previously accepted `splunk.remote.config` and restore all settings represented by this schema to the values from the initial agent configuration established at startup.
 The initial agent configuration remains authoritative until the agent accepts a remote configuration containing a `splunk.remote.config` entry.